dmix/pinboard.zsh/README.md

 With support for functioning as a [Qutebrowser](https://qutebrowser.org) userscript, create a keyboard short to save the current page to [Pinboard](https://pinboard.in).

+See also: [instapaper.zsh](https://github.com/t1mxg0d/instapaper.zsh) for a similar script for adding articles to Instapaper via ZSH and Qutebrowser.

 ### Installation

 a) Install `zsh` and `curl` if not yet installed